Mothership357/e-Bundle-Court-Bundling-Software/README.md

 Initial code created with Google AI studio.

 ## Features:

  Only runs locally on machine, within your browser.

  Paginates and provides index in seconds, saving time.
-The index Hyperlinks to documents within the Bundle.
+The index hyperlinks to documents within the Bundle.

  Late Additions can be made with customisable pagination.

  Index page Configurability, to create different bundle index layouts.